The-IT-Guy/the-it-guy/README.md

-# Hello World, I'm Jeff Lemons 👋
+# Hello World, I'm Jeff aka The IT Guy👋

 I am a Lead Systems Architect and IT professional with over a decade of experience designing hardened infrastructure, deploying open-source software stacks, and building robust automation.
 I focus on creating high-performance, self-hosted, and secure system architectures.